 Click the [Commence] button on the middle toolbar.
 A window with two choices will open.

-(If available) From Last: to start a voyage from the port (or event) of a completed voyage that have not been continued.
+(If available) From Previous: to start a voyage from the port (or event) of a completed voyage that has not been continued.

-From New: to start a voyage from a port on the list of the current voyage.
+From New: to start a voyage from a port or sailing on the list of the current voyage.
 Select an item in the tree view and then click the From New button.